mirage/irmin/doc/irmin-pack/design/layered_store.md

 **TL;DR**

-The `irmin-pack` file stores objects.
+A pack file stores Irmin's objects.
 References from one object to another are stored using the position of the referred-to object in the pack file.
 Currently, objects are never deleted, so disk usage grows indefinitely.
 This is the problem we want to solve.
 In order to delete